 Throughout the year, students may have the opportunity to participate in school approved field trips.
 Students may be excluded from any field trip for safety concerns.
-All students must have a signed parental/quardian permission slip, before the field trip.
+All students must have a signed parental/guardian permission slip, before the field trip.
+Transportation is to be provided by the parent/guardian.
+Busing is not available to our preschool students.
+Any fees for the field trip are the responsibility of the parent/guardian.
+If assistance is needed, please contact the teacher or office at 254-5700.
+Please do not bring siblings on a field trip unless approved by your child's teacher.